Rio de Janeiro: Portuguese royal period

 The kingdom's capital was transferred to the city, which, thus, became the only European capital outside of Europe.
-As there was no physical space or urban structure to accommodate hundreds of noblemen who arrived suddenly, many inhabitants were simply evicted from their homes.
+As there was no physical space or urban structure to accommodate hundreds of noblemen who arrived suddenly, many inhabitants were evicted from their homes.
 In the first decade, several educational establishments were created, such as the Military Academy, the Royal School of Sciences, Arts and Crafts and the Imperial Academy of Fine Arts, as well as the National Library of Brazil – with the largest collection in Latin America – and The Botanical Garden.
 The first printed newspaper in Brazil, the Gazeta do Rio de Janeiro, came into circulation during this period.
 When Brazil was elevated to Kingdom in 1815, it became the capital of the United Kingdom of Portugal, Brazil and the Algarves until the return of the Portuguese Royal Family to Lisbon in 1821, but remained as capital of the Kingdom of Brazil.

-From the colonial period until the first independent era, Rio de Janeiro was a city of slaves.
+From the colonial period until the first independent era, Rio de Janeiro was a city of enslaved people.
 There was a large influx of African slaves to Rio de Janeiro: in 1819, there were 145,000 slaves in the captaincy.
-In 1840, the number of slaves reached 220,000 people.
-Between 1811 and 1831, 500,000 to a million slaves arrived in Rio de Janeiro through Valongo Wharf, which is now a World Heritage Site.
-The Port of Rio de Janeiro was the largest port of slaves in America.
+In 1840, the number of enslaved people reached 220,000.
+Between 1811 and 1831, 500,000 to a million enslaved people arrived in Rio de Janeiro through Valongo Wharf, which is now a World Heritage Site.
+The Port of Rio de Janeiro was the largest enslaved people port in America.